lepperm/Learning-Log/index.md

 {%- include onload.html -%}

 Welcome to Learning Log!
-All logged skills, active learning tasks, and site statistics can be found in the links above.
-Please tap the lower-right corner chat bubble if you have any questions.
+All logged skills, resources, active learning tasks, and site statistics can be found in the links above.

+If you have any questions, or even if you just want to say hi, tap the chat bubble in the lower-right corner.
+Thanks for visiting, I appreciate you!